erichu57023/ehc_builder/README.md

 * Add a way to force calibration functions to run each time even if calibration files are present, to avoid having to delete them each time.
 * Allow multiple eye trackers to be specified.
 * Add audio cues for success/failure.
-* Add a way to skip trials and come back to them later.
 ---
-Last updated: August 28, 2022 by Eric Hu
+Last updated: August 29, 2022 by Eric Hu